tanmaythemazumdar/react-in-ssr/README.md

-# react-in-ssr
+# Tini

-A boilerplate of SSR with react
+A framework for react